ff6347/gestalten-in-code/projects/vassily-kandinsky/index.md

 *"The contents of a piece of art are the sum of his tensions."*

-In a letter from 1931 Kandinsky wrote about the picture Circles in a Circle: „It is the first picture of me which places special emphasis on the subject of the circles.“ He describes many aspects and rules about paintings in his book *"point and line to plane"*.
+In a letter from 1931 Kandinsky wrote about the picture Circles in a Circle: „It is the first picture of me which places special emphasis on the subject of the circles.“ He describes many aspects and rules about paintings in his book *'point and line to plane'*.

 For example, the **format** plays an important role, because it influences the picture in his decisively effect.
 In this painting he has used a square form what is coldly and warmly at the same time, the tensions in the picture are relatively compensated.